Alexsandrogms/imdb.io/README.md

 You'll need [Node.js](https://nodejs.org) installed on your computer in order to build this app.

-Visit the [omdbapi] website (http://www.omdbapi.com/) and if you register, an email will be sent with your credentials, copy and follow the tutorial below.
+Visit the website [omdbapi](http://www.omdbapi.com/) and if you register, an email will be sent with your credentials, copy and follow the tutorial below.

 ```bash
 # Repository